theshingstar030818/parse-push-plugin/README.md

 ####iOS Plugin Setup:

-For Parse.Push to work, the native Parse platform needs to be initialized.
+For `Parse.Push` to work, the native Parse platform needs to be initialized.
 Open `platforms/ios/ProjectName/Classes/AppDelegate.m` and add the `Parse/Parse.h` header as well as code to the following function.
 Cordova should have defined the function for you already so search for it first.
+Uncomment the appropriate code block to initialize either hosted Parse.com or open source parse-server.

 ```objective-c
 #import <Parse/Parse.h>